hrehfeld/QuakeInjector/readme.txt

 Known Problems
 ***

-1) Quake Injector **cannot scan your existing Quake installation** for already existing files.
-That means if you installed e.g. Quoth manually and now tell the Injector to install it, it will (in this alpha version) **overwrite the existing files**.
-That's not a big deal unless you tinkered with the files that came with Quoth originally.
-Other files such as your config.cfg or savegames will not be affected.

-  For the true experience you should *try this tool with a virgin Quake installation* that has not been touched by filthy third party “packages” yet.

-2) On **Linux/MacOS** and other case-sensitive operating systems you won’t have much joy as there is no engine that can ignore the case of filenames *yet*.
+1) On **Linux/MacOS** and other case-sensitive operating systems you won’t have much joy as there is no engine that can ignore the case of filenames *yet*.
 There will be one and it will be a good one, but for now you're pretty much on your own, as **a lot of maps were packed with mixed case filenames** by the original authors.

-3) Also be aware that most engines cannot run some of the latest and greatest maps, because those **maps break the original quake engine limits**.
+2) Also be aware that most engines cannot run some of the latest and greatest maps, because those **maps break the original quake engine limits**.
 "Fitzquake":http://www.celephais.net/fitzquake/ is highly recommended.

 Bug Reports, Help with Development, etc.
 ***